Schwarber, Cubs rally past Brewers to snap 4-game skid (Apr 18, 2017) | FOX Sports

 Travis Shaw went 3 for 4 with a homer and three RBIs for Milwaukee.

-The Brewers led 3-0 after the first inning.
-Thames doubled with one out and Ryan Braun singled to put runners on the corners.
-Shaw followed with a run-scoring double, Domingo Santana drove in a run with a groundout and Manny Pina capped the rally with a run-scoring double.

-The lead grew to 5-0 in the third inning when Shaw and Santana each drove in a run.
-Chicago made it 5-2 on Schwarber’s blast in the bottom of the inning, but Milwaukee quickly got one back when Orlando Arcia led off the fourth with a homer.
+”The middle of our lineup is carrying our offense,” Counsell said. ”(Ryan) Braun and Thames are doing a heck of a job.
+Shaw a nice night.”

 In the sixth, Montero singled with one out and Javier Baez followed with a double to put runners on second and third.
-Almora, pinch hitting, drove in both with a single to left field to make it 7-6.
+Pinch hitter Almora drove in both with a single to left field to make it 7-6.

 Bryant drove in an insurance run in the eighth.